AndrewDavis/AutomagicVariable/README.md

 ## Intro

-Automagic Variable ("AV") is a JavaScript library which solves the problem of keeping variables which subscribe to/depend on other variables up-to-date, but only "lazily", on an as-needed basis.
+Automagic Variable ("**AV**") is a JavaScript library which solves the problem of keeping variables which subscribe to/depend on other variables up-to-date, but only "lazily", on an as-needed basis.

 ---